lucidrains/ring-attention-pytorch/README.md

 It basically applies ring reduce to the processing of the tiles of the attention matrix, flash attention style.

+I think it is possible this is being used for the 1-10 million tokens for the latest Gemini.
+At least some form of it.

 ## Todo

 - [ ] functions for splitting the sequence evenly among ranks, either within attention function, or in the external ring transformer wrapper